bregnery/bregnery.github.io/_docs/tutorials/MonteCarloProduction2016.md

 #### Notes about Creating/Editing Data Cards

-When creating or editing data cards, make sure to create four cards with the name as your repository.
+When creating or editing data cards, make sure to create four cards with the same name as your repository.

 ```bash
 <repository>_proc_card.dat